haskell-org/summer-of-haskell/content/news/2019-07-13-testing-bipartiteness.md

 This is just a crazy thing about programming I didn't expect to come through with Haskell.
 Still, it seems that the optimizers make mistakes even in our time and it is our job to give them hints of what should be done.
-For example, here we knew that the function should be inline as it is in the imperative version, and that's a reason to give GHC a hint.
+For example, here we knew that the function should be inlined as it is in the imperative version, and that's a reason to give GHC a hint.

 # What Comes Next?